Shaaali/identity-apps/docs/guides/applications/web-app/web-app-oidc-general.md

 ## Configure an application in Asgardeo

-You need to first create an application in Asgardeo that represents your web application.
+Create an application in Asgardeo that represents your web application.

 <CommonGuide guide='guides/fragments/configure-web-app-oidc-in-asgardeo.md'/>